Prashanthini

 Prashanthini is an Indian playback singer, singing predominantly in Tamil.
-She is the daughter of Malaysia Vasudevan and the sister of Yugendran.
+She is the daughter of the late Malaysian origin Tamil language playback singer-actor Malaysia Vasudevan and the younger sister of playback singer-actor Yugendran.

 Career

 Prashanthini first began her playback career with Harris Jayaraj for the movie 12B.
 However, after this song, she took a long break and came back in the G. V. Prakash Kumar-composed film Veyyil.
 She became instantly famous after singing the song "Mundhinam Parthene" for the movie Varanam Aayiram, composed by Harris Jayaraj.
 Now, she is singing for many composers and hopes for long innings in playback singing without falling under her father's shadow.
 Her Ayyayo...
 (Aadukalam), Lolita...
 (Engeyum Kaadhal), Enge En Idhayam...
 (Kandaen) and Ennamo Yedho...
 (Ko), feature among the top 20 popular songs on FM radio.
 All the four numbers are melodies that have caught the imagination of the youth.
 In the world of film music, people are trying to track down this elusive singer with a sweet melodious voice.